libp2p/docs/content/concepts/transport.md

-For instance, for multiaddress `/ip4/127.0.0.1/udp/123/quic/webtransport/certhash/<hash1>`, a standard local QUIC connection is defined up until and including `/quic.` Then, `/webtransport/` runs over QUIC and the self-signed certificate hash that the server will use to verify the connection.
+For instance, for multiaddress `/ip4/127.0.0.1/udp/123/quic/webtransport/certhash/<hash1>`, a standard local QUIC connection is defined up until and including `/quic.` Then, `/webtransport/` runs over QUIC.
+The self-signed certificate hash that the server will use to verify the connection.

 WebTransport requires an HTTPS URL to establish a WebTransport session -